rmunozan/hene/README.md

 ---

-That’s it—four clear, straightforward tools for building web components without surprises.
+That’s it, four clear, straightforward tools for building web components without surprises.
 Hene does just enough to keep your code tidy, then lets you control the rest.